-Given the uncertainties posed by the pandemic and the US-China trade war, the Group will keep using prudent and cost-effective strategies to minimise the risks.
-The Group expects that the production costs will be relatively stable given the currency fluctuation of RMB becomes steady.
-Foreseeing that the Russia-Ukraine war may bring along a temporary impact on the oil and plastic price, the Group will attempt to fix prices in materials with suppliers for minimising the cost impact.
+Given the uncertainties posed by the high interest rate policy adopted by the US government and the tension of China-US relations, the Group will keep using prudent and cost-effective strategies to minimise the risks.
+The Group expects that the production costs will gradually increase resulting from (i) the appreciation of RMB in the coming year; and (ii) increase in material price resulting from the geopolitical tension, such as the Russia-Ukraine war, the Group will attempt to fix prices in materials with suppliers for minimising the cost impact.